skovy/skovy.dev/content/blog/codemod-workflow/index.md

 });
 ```

-Great, we've now found exactly what we care about,
+Great, this finds exactly what we care about,
 which parameters are being passed to `coffee.brew`.
-For this example, we could actually completely stop here.
+For this example, we could completely stop here.
 However, once this reaches hundreds of files, there are
 likely two problems to emerge.
 First, `node.callee.type`
 could be something other than a `MemberExpression`,